 Free WordPress Themes

-Updates dependent on creator but often lags behind.
+- Updates are dependent on the creator but they often lag behind

 Paid WordPress Themes

-The very first thing we need to do is think about what exactly our blog is trying to achieve because this will have a huge impact on the theme that we choose.
+The very first thing you need to do is think about what exactly your blog is trying to achieve.
+What is its objective?
+Because this will have a huge impact when you’re choosing your WordPress theme.

-As we talked about in this post on making your blog beautiful, it’s important to have a balance between the look and feel of your design and how well it performs.
+As we talked about in this post on making your blog beautiful, it’s essential to balance the design and the performance of your blog.

 A beautiful blog that doesn’t convert is a waste, and a theme that focuses on function only will usually negatively impact its look.